 If you want to remain anonymous, type “Anonymous” in the name field.
 You’ll receive an email when a reply has been posted (usually within 48 hours).
 We look forward to helping you get a book agent.

-If you want/need help with anything else, you can post here at https://getaliteraryagent.com/ask-a-literary-agent/.
+If you want/need help with anything else, you can post again at https://getaliteraryagent.com/ask-a-literary-agent/.

-I’ll do what I can to point you in the right direction.
+I’ll always do my best to point you in the right direction, and promptly.

 – Mark